axhamre/code-craft/code-craft/QUICKSTART.md

 # CodeCraft quickstart

-**Get productive with CodeCraft in 2 minutes.** Transform requirements into working software using structured LLM workflows.
+**Get productive with CodeCraft in 2 minutes.** Embed structured LLM workflows into your existing projects for new features, bug fixes, or refactoring.

 ## What is CodeCraft?